-Attaching child safety seats with LATCH attachments for child seat anchors
+Attaching child safety seats with Lower Anchor and Tethers for Children (LATCH) attachments for child seat anchors

 Some child safety seats are labeled as LATCH or LATCH-compatible child seats.
 These seats include two rigid or webbing mounted attachments that connect to two anchors at specific seating positions in your vehicle.
 This type of child seat eliminates the need to use seat belts to attach the child seat.
 For forward-facing child seats, the tether strap must also be attached to the proper tether anchor point.
 For information on using tether straps with the child safety seats, refer to Attaching safety seats with tether straps in this chapter.